 The time required to collect primary data is usually long while that required to collect secondary data is usually short.
 The primary data collection process is sometimes longitudinal in nature.

 Therefore, researchers may need to observe the research subject for some time while taking down important data.
 For example, when observing the behavior of a group of people or particular species, researchers have to observe them for a while.

 Secondary data can, however, be collected in a matter of minutes and analyzed to dead conclusions—taking a shorter time when compared to primary data.
 In some rare cases, especially when collecting little data, secondary data may take a longer time because of difficulty consulting different data sources to find the right data.

 Secondary data was once primary data when it was newly collected by the first researcher.
 The content of the data collected does not change and therefore has the same content as primary data.

 It doesn’t matter if it was further visualized in the secondary form, the content does not change.
 A common example of these are definitions, theorems, and postulates that were made years ago but still remain the same.

 Primary data and secondary data are both used in research and statistics.
 They can be used to carry out the same kind of research in these fields depending on data availability.
 This is because secondary data and primary data have the same content.
 The only difference is the method by which they are collected.

 Since the method of collection does not directly affect the uses of data, they can be used to perform similar research.
 For example, whether collected directly or from an existing database, the demography of a particular target market can be used to inform similar business decisions.

-When performing research, it is important to consider the available data options so as to ensure that the right type of data is used to arrive at a feasibility conclusion.
-A good understanding of the different data types, similarities, and differences are however required to do this.
+When performing research, it is important to consider the available data options so as to ensure that the right type of data is used to arrive at a feasible conclusion.
+A good understanding of the different data types, similarities, and differences is however required to do this.

 Primary data and secondary data both have applications in business and research.
 They may, however, differ from each other in the way in which they are collected, used, and analyzed.